-In Part One of our series on usability testing, we discussed what testing is all about, why it’s important, and the best times to do it.
-Now, let’s explore some of our UX agency’s favorite strategies and best practices for gathering the data needed to make smart, user-centered product decisions.
+In Part 1 of our usability testing series, we covered what usability testing is, why it matters, and when to do it.
+Now let's get into the how.
+Here are our UX agency's favorite strategies and best practices for gathering the data you need to make smart, user-centered product decisions.

 Step 1: Determine User and Business Objectives

-Why are customers using your product?
+User objectives are about your customers.
+Why are they using your product?
 What tasks are they trying to complete, and what problems are they trying to solve?
-These are your user objectives.

-What are your organization’s goals for usability testing?
-Why are you considering doing it in the first place?
-What are you hoping to learn?
-These are your business objectives.
+Business objectives are about your organization.
+Why are you doing usability testing in the first place?
+What do you hope to learn?

-By outlining what both stakeholders [users and the business] are trying to accomplish and why, your team will be able to ask the right questions during testing and determine if your product is meeting those goals.
+By outlining what both stakeholders are trying to accomplish and why, your team will be able to ask the right questions during testing and determine whether your product is actually meeting those goals.

-Before diving into user testing, it’s crucial to make sure that the participants are part of your product’s target audience so you can get relevant user feedback.
-For example, if you’re designing a website hosting and management product, you wouldn’t want to test someone who has never managed a website before because that person wouldn’t be able to relate to the day-to-day tasks, challenges, and feelings of your target audience.
-Instead, you’d want to screen a group of participants to ensure you’re talking to the right people in the first place.
+Before diving into user testing, make sure your participants are part of your product's target audience.
+If you're designing a website hosting and management product, for example, you wouldn't want to test someone who has never managed a website.
+That person can't relate to the day-to-day tasks, challenges, and frustrations of your actual users.

 - Occupation